Analysis | The question of Roger Stone’s ties to extremist groups grows more salient

 That March, Stone was asked to speak at a Republican Party event in Oregon.
 Alleging that he was scared for his personal safety, Stone employed members of the Proud Boys to serve as bodyguards.
 Repeatedly that year, he posted photos of himself with Proud Boys, including in May (alongside Fox News host Tucker Carlson) and July.
 In December, the Proud Boys posted a video on their website, showing Stone with Tarrio.

 “Keep the faith,” Stone told viewers.
-“Don’t let them wear you down, the globalists, the two-party duopoly, Robert Mueller, the deep state, the Wall Street Journal, the New York Times, the Washington Post.
+“Don’t let them wear you down, the globalists, the two-party duopoly, Robert Mueller, the deep state, the Wall Street Journal, the New York Times, The Washington Post.
 They want to wear us down.
 Never give up the fight.”

 The reference to Robert S. Mueller III, then serving as special counsel investigating Russia’s effort to interfere in the 2016 campaign, was pointed.
 In January 2019, Mueller successfully sought an indictment of Stone on a number of charges, including lying to law enforcement, obstruction and witness tampering.
 Among those quickest to rise to Stone’s defense: Tarrio, who attended a news conference wearing a “Roger Stone Did Nothing Wrong” T-shirt.
-He wore it to a Trump rally later that month.
+He wore it to a Trump rally the next month.

 Looks like Enrique Tarrio, head of Miami's Proud Boy chapter, is seated right behind Trump on camera pic.twitter.com/RqmY4DaMHU— Jerry Iannelli (@jerryiannelli) February 18, 2019